lsst-dm/dmtn-059/index.rst

    -  DESDM: (“Home Archive”) File system, backups to spinning archive and tape at Fermilab.

-   -  LSST: Part of the Data Backbone (still in design phase),
+   -  LSST: Part of the Data Backbone (still in design phase)

 -  (Global) File Registry: